 - Black pepper, to taste

-- 1 small onion, diced (or onion salt to taste)
+- 1 small onion, diced (or onion powder to taste)

-- If using the onion, saute in 2 tablespoons of butter until soft, but not browned.
+- If using the onion, in a saucepan over medium heat, saute the diced onion in 2 tablespoons of butter until soft, but not browned.

 - Simmer for 15-20 minutes, stirring occasionally.

 Amount Per Serving Calories 45Total Fat 0gSaturated Fat 0gTrans Fat 0gUnsaturated Fat 0gCholesterol 0mgSodium 305mgCarbohydrates 12gFiber 0gSugar 9gProtein 0g

 Ritz crackers have always been my fave.
 I love the buttery flavor so much that I’m serving them in 3 different ways.